Christianity Turned the World Upside Down – Part I

 Acts 17:6 refers to These that have turned the world upside down . . .

-As we contemplate the blessings of this Easter season which reminds us of the great price that was paid for our sin through Christ’s death, burial, and resurrection, we should be reminded of the effect that Christ and Christianity had upon the world.
+As we contemplate the blessings of this Easter season we are reminded of the great price that was paid for our sin through Christ’s death, burial, and resurrection.
+We should also be reminded of the effect that Christ and Christianity had upon the world.